Role: Senior Research Associate

-I am a Research Fellow funded by the Lopez-Loreta Foundation (as of June 2021) and joined the MRC Biostatistics Unit in August 2019.
-I am leading research on Bayesian modelling for high-dimensional data, which involves designing scalable hierarchical approaches for sparse regression, latent factor and graphical modelling.
-This research is applied to biomedical studies with diverse clinical and biological data – including genome-wide association and molecular quantitative trait locus studies – to help advance our understanding of the molecular processes driving disease risk and progression.
+I am a Senior Research Fellow funded by the Lopez-Loreta Foundation (as of June 2021) and joined the MRC Biostatistics Unit in August 2019.
+I am leading research on Bayesian modelling for high-dimensional and longitudinal data, which involves designing scalable hierarchical approaches for sparse regression, functional data analysis and graphical modelling.
+This research is applied to biomedical studies with diverse clinical and biological data – including genome-wide association, genomic, proteomic and metabolomic studies – to help advance our understanding of the molecular processes driving disease risk and progression in humans.

 ORCID: 0000-0002-7113-2540Selected papers